3 reasons why an accounting dashboard is an essential addition for any small business

 1) Get your small business bookkeeping online

 Moving your data to an online system such as Quickbooks is easy.
 Their import tools make the transition very seamless.
-There is a monthly fee to these bookkeeping services but the flexibility and opportunity will far out way the cost.
+There is a monthly fee for these bookkeeping services, but the flexibility and opportunity will far out way the cost.

 2) Decide what metrics are meaningful

-With so many metrics to monitor be sure to focus on the metrics that matter to the business.
-There are the standard financial metrics that should be monitored such as Cash, AR, Inventory levels, sales and profitability.
-For more information, read my colleague Lydia's blog on the 6 QuickBooks Online metrics every small business needs to track on their accounting dashboard.
+With so many metrics to monitor, be sure to focus on the metrics that matter to the business.
+There are standard financial metrics that should be monitored, such as Cash, AR, Inventory levels, sales, and profitability.
+For more information, read my colleague Lydia's blog on the 6 QuickBooks Online metrics every small business needs to track on its accounting dashboard.

-For other meaningful metrics have a look at Klipolio’s Ultimate Startup dashboard guide that has lots of insight into what is meaningful in various departments.
+For other meaningful metrics, have a look at Klipolio’s Ultimate Startup dashboard guide, which has lots of insight into what is meaningful in various departments.

 3) Subscribe to Klipfolio

-Explore the Klip gallery to see what templates exist.
-For other KPI’s or more customized options the Klip editor provides the flexibility to integrate various data sources into one Klip.
-Build it on your own or hire a Ninja to help.
+Explore the Klip gallery to see what SaaS dashboard templates exist.
+For other KPIs or more customized options, the Klip editor provides the flexibility to integrate various data sources into one Klip.
+Build it on your own, or hire a Ninja to help.
 The possibilities are endless.